bagus149/tripleten-projects/final_project/README.md

-## Deksripsi Proyek
+## Project Description:
-Suatu perusahaan telekomunikasi ingin meramalkan tingkat _churn_ klien mereka.
-Jika diketahui klien akan pergi meninggalkan langganan, maka akan diberikan penawaran kode promosi dan opsi paket khusus.
+A telecommunications company wants to predict their customer churn rate.
+If it's known that a customer is about to leave their subscription, they plan to offer promotional codes and special package options.

-## Data
+## Data:
-Data yang tersedia terdiri beberapa file yang didapat dari sumber yang berbeda:
+The available data consists of several files obtained from different sources:
-* _contact.csv_ - informasi kontak
+- _contact.csv_ - contact information
-* _personal.csv_ - data personal klien
+- _personal.csv_ - personal client data
-* _internet.csv_ - informasi tentang layanan internet
+- _internet.csv_ - information about internet services
-* _phone.csv_ - informasi tentang layanan telpon
+- _phone.csv_ - information about phone services

-Pada setiap file terdapat _customerID_ dengan kode unik yang didapatkan dari setiap klien.
-Kontrak berlaku per 1 Februari 2020.
+In each file, there is a unique _customerID_ obtained from each client.
+The contracts are effective as of February 1, 2020.

-## Library
+## Libraries:
 * _pandas_
 * _sklearn_
 * _matplotlib_